 Rupert Holmes arranged, conducted, and wrote songs on her 1975 album Lazy Afternoon as well as five other Streisand albums.

-Rupert Holmes's second, self-titled album led Rolling Stone to compare him with Bob Dylan in the sense of being an artist of unprecedented originality that commanded attention.
+Rupert Holmes's second, self-titled album led Rolling Stone to compare him with Bob Dylan as an artist of unprecedented originality who commanded attention.

 Rupert Holmes additionally produced Sparks' 1976 LP, Big Beat, though the album was not a success.